-The attached Remedial Design Work Plan (RDWP) has been prepared in accordance with the requirements of the 2013 Amended Order on Consent and DER-10 Technical Guidance for Site Investigation and Remediation (NYSDEC, 2010) for submittal to the New York State Department of Environmental Conservation.
+The attached Remedial Design Work Plan (RDWP) for OU-1 and OU-2 dated 15 July 2014 has been prepared in accordance with the requirements of the 2013 Amended Order on Consent and DER-10 Technical Guidance for Site Investigation and Remediation (NYSDEC, 2010) for submittal to the New York State Department of Environmental Conservation.
+The RDWP was modified to incorporate the changes identified in the letter from NYSDEC dated June 16, 2014 upon which approval was contingent.